Janata Dal

-Janata Dal (lit.
-'People's Party') was an Indian political party which was formed through the merger of Lok Dal, Jagiivan's Congress, and Jan Morcha on 11 October 1988—the birth anniversary of Jayaprakash Narayan under the leadership of V. P. Singh.
+Janata Dal (JD; lit.
+'People's Party') was an Indian political party which was formed through the merger of Lok Dal, Jagjivan's Congress, and Jan Morcha on 11 October 1988—the birth anniversary of Jayaprakash Narayan under the leadership of V. P. Singh.

 History

-V. P. Singh united the entire disparate spectrum of parties ranging from regional parties such as the Telugu Desam Party, the Dravida Munnetra Kazhagam, and the Asom Gana Parishad, and formed the National Front with N. T. Rama Rao as President and Singh as convenor.
+V. P. Singh united the entire disparate spectrum of parties ranging from regional parties such as the Telugu Desam Party, the Dravida Munnetra Kazhagam, and the Asom Gana Parishad, and formed the National Front with N. T. Rama Rao as president and Singh as convenor.
 The front also included outside support from the right-wing Bharatiya Janata Party and the left-wing Left Front, led by the Communist Party of India and Communist Party of India (Marxist).
 They defeated Rajiv Gandhi's Congress (I) in the 1989 parliamentary elections.

 His government fell after Lalu Prasad Yadav got Advani arrested in Samastipur and stopped his Ram Rath Yatra, which was going to Ayodhya to the site of the Babri Masjid on 23 October 1990, and the Bharatiya Janata Party withdrew support.
 Singh lost a parliamentary vote of confidence on 7 November 1990.
 In the 1991 Indian general election the Janata Dal lost power but emerged as the third largest party in the Lok Sabha.
 The Janata Dal-led United Front formed the government after the 1996 Indian general election with the outside support of the Indian National Congress.
 However, after this the Janata Dal gradually disintegrated into various smaller factions, which largely became regional parties such as Biju Janata Dal, Rashtriya Janata Dal, Janata Dal (Secular) and Janata Dal (United).